appsfactory/FoodAtHub/README.md

 ## Setup
 Requires Postgres 8.3 be installed.

-Create a role 'hubfood' and a new database 'hubfood' with said user as the owner.
+Create a role 'hubfood', should have admin-level (esp createdb) privileges.

 ## Thoughts
 Rambling about what I want to have happen.